 Table of contents:

 - Seeing a doctor for upper back and neck pain

 We've had all some form of back or neck pain in our lives.

-Maybe we slept wrong, and we woke up the next morning with a stiff neck.
+Maybe we slept wrong, and we woke up the next morning with a stiff neck and neck pain.